nexxtway/react-rainbow/CONTRIBUTING.md

 React Rainbow Components is migrating to `styled-components` the styles of the component.

 React Rainbow Components uses eslint, if possible, enable linting in your editor to get real-time feedback.
-The linting rules can be run manually with the following command yarn lint.
+The linting rules can be run manually with the following command `yarn lint`.
 When pushing the changes they will run and the commit will not be pushed if they fail.
 Finally, when you submit a pull request, they will run again by Circle CI, hopefully, by then, your code is already clean!